datamapper/datamapper.github.com/_posts/2008-03-22-the_great_refactoring.markdown

 Alright, so it's not _that_ big of a deal, but we're confident that all of this will get DataMapper so close to going 1.0 that we'll be able to taste it.
-To get there, DataMapper's more advanced features like single table inheritance, paranoia, and chained associations will be re-implimented to use all this new stuff, and then we're sure 0.9 will need a touch up or two.
+To get there, DataMapper's more advanced features like single table inheritance, paranoia, and chained associations will be re-implemented to use all this new stuff, and then we're sure 0.9 will need a touch up or two.

 So close....so very very close...